 I do love Christmas although I’m fighting against the OH who’s a bah humbug and would happily work all day given the chance.
 The rest of his family don’t get that excited either.
 Maybe it’s a farming thing?
 We probably had more family traditions growing up than we do now, but I do try and make it a bit special each year.
 With Christmas being a working day, it’s a case of fitting in the Christmas family traditions with other things and making less of a big fuss about them.

-Christmas family traditions increase over time
+Building on Christmas family traditions